tmobile/magentaA11y/_checklist-native/alert-dialog.md

   - If necessary, use property wrapper `@AccessibilityFocusState` to assign identifiers to specific views to manually shift focus from one view to another as the user interacts with the screen with VoiceOver on.

 ### Announcement examples
-- "button" in announcements below comes from the accessibility services most of the time when a native component is used, not from the label.
-Options for announcements below depend on framework and versions.
-Announcement order can vary.

-- "Label, button"
-- "Label, (other content in cell), button" (grouping)
-- "Label, button, selected" (selected state)
-- "Label, selected" (selected state)
-- "Label, dimmed" (disabled state)

 ## Android